aditir29/pokemon-legendary/README.md

 # pokemon-legendary
-Understanding Pokémon  stats and building a model to predict a Legendary Pokémon
+Understanding Pokémon  stats and building a model to predict a Legendary Pokémon.